-Having recently returned from a trip to China, I have to admit that surviving the 14-hour flight each way was one of my main worries.
-But we did it and here are some obvious and not so obvious tips to make your long haul flight a little better.
+Having endured several long flights, including one to China, I have to admit that surviving the 14-hour flight each way was one of my main worries.
+But we did it, and here are some obvious and not so obvious tips to make your long flight a little better.

 1. Avoid dehydration

 If you’re taking a long haul flight, you’ll be traveling several time zones.
 While it may be tempting, refrain from drinking alcohol during your flight.
-Dehydration seems to make jet lag worse and alcohol will dehydrate you.
-This means also bring a water bottle that you fill up at the airport prior to boarding so that you can stay on top of your water intake!
-While our flight attendants went through the cabin every few hours offering small glasses of water, take control of your situation.
+Dehydration seems to make jet lag worse, and alcohol will dehydrate you.
+Fill a water bottle at the airport before boarding to stay on top of your water intake!
+While our flight attendants went through the cabin every few hours, offering small glasses of water, take control of your situation.

 2. Plan your sleep schedule